 Chaucer's Canterbury Tales Nun's Priest's Tale excerpt

 ,This is a fox story or a roster & hen as Chaucer said.
 The dogs chase the fox in the end and bark such a noise so barnyard animals fly.
 The bee hive swarms to a tree nearby.
 The fox is a kind of dog you see though the dogs have name like Collie that is a name of the ancient Scottish breed Also the name for ‘dog’ in Celtic creed.
 Chaucer was the adviser to kings and he knew the historyof how things came about.
 This is a mystical cock who crows at every hour just like a clock and knows the meanings of dreams and all beyond what normally is seen.
 For the cock is like man who sings and struts, feathers the misses and takes pride in his work, till flattery takes hold of his pride and luck and finds him riding on the back of a fox.
 In his fear, like the man in front of the firing squad who spits the cock has the wherewithal to flatter the fox to speak and breaks from his jaws and flies to the highest peak of safety.
-As the fox uses more honeyed speech to entice the cock down.
-The cock says to suffice: one time shame on thee, two time shame on me.
+The fox uses more honeyed speech to entice the cock down, but the cock says to suffice: one time shame on thee, two time shame on me.
 BH Aug 2015

 Chaucer’s Canterbury Tales The Nun's Priest's Tale excerpt